yacy/yacy_search_server/README.md

 memory assignment.
 Open http://localhost:8090/Performance_p.html and set a higher/lower memory assignment.
-If you have millions of web pages in your search index then you might habe gigabytes of disk space allocated.
+If you have millions of web pages in your search index then you might have gigabytes of disk space allocated.
 You can reduce the disk space i.e. setting the htcache space to a different size; to do that open http://localhost:8090/ConfigHTCache_p.html and set a new size.